jonstephens85/gaussian-splatting-Windows/README.md

 python train.py -s <path to the èxported COLMAP dataset> -r 1
 ```

 Note ```-r 1``` argument - thanks to it, camera images will be used without downscale.
-Without it - training will be performed on downscaled images:
+Otherwise, training will be performed on downscaled images:

 ```
 [ INFO ] Encountered quite large input images (>1.6K pixels width), rescaling to 1.6K.